What to do if you’re an accidental landlord

 When it comes to advice on your mortgage, it’s really important that you speak to a Mortgage Advisor so you can talk through what options might be best for you going forward.

-In many cases, when it comes to becoming a landlord, you’re likely to offered the opportunity to change to 2 types of mortgage:
+In many cases, when it comes to becoming a landlord, you’re likely to be offered the opportunity to change to 2 types of mortgage:

 A Consent to Let mortgage